bbauska/meta-react-basics/README.md

 events.
 In React, you should not invoke a function.
 Instead, you just pass a reference to the event handling function without invoking it.

-To illustrate that point, let\'s compare the syntax of an HTML click handler event and its reactor JSX equivalent.
+To illustrate that point, let&apos;s compare the syntax of an HTML click handler event and its reactor JSX equivalent.
 In HTML, you provide the event handling attribute starting with **on**, and you append the name of the event.
 All **lowercased**.
 After the equal sign, you use a pair